lyonbros/composer.js/docs/util.md

 The syntax difference is negligable, however promises offer a lot of power when it comes to stringing together async operations and *especially* handling errors.

+Note that your [Composer.sync](#composer-sync) function will not need to change once you call `promisify`: it still makes use of the `options.success` and `options.error` callbacks in the same way.